jorgediegocrespo/DicresPhotosUploader/README.md

 ## 10. Automatic releases on `main`

-This repository includes a GitHub Actions workflow at `.github/workflows/release-on-main-push.yml` that creates a new GitHub Release on every push to the `main` branch.
+This repository includes a GitHub Actions workflow at `.github/workflows/release-on-main-push.yml` that, on every push to the `main` branch:

-Each release gets an auto-generated tag in this format:
+1. Creates a new GitHub Release with an auto-generated tag in the format `yy.ddd.n` (2-digit year, day of the year, and a sequential number that only increases if there's more than one release the same day).
-`release-<run_number>-<short_sha>`.
+2. Builds the macOS `.app` bundles and the Windows `.exe` and attaches them to that release as downloadable assets (`*.app.tar.gz` for macOS, `DicresPhotosUploader.exe` for Windows) — see the note about `xattr` in section 5 if macOS refuses to open the downloaded `.app`.

 ## 11. Tests are required to merge a pull request